A Multi-Phase Approach for Product Hierarchy Forecasting in Supply Chain Management: Application to MonarchFx Inc: Numerical Experiment

 For the sake of completeness, we also compare the results of our algorithm to traditional time series forecasting methods, namely nai\"ve forecasting, moving average, simple exponential smoothing, Holt's linear trend, Holt-Winter's additive method, ARIMA, theta and ARIMAX.
 Tables \ref{table:PhaseIToTraditional} and \ref{table:PhaseIIToTraditional} show the results of comparing the aforementioned time series forecasting methods' results with phase I and Phase II output of MPH algorithm.

 As we can from the results of tables \ref{table:PhaseIToTraditional} and \ref{table:PhaseIIToTraditional}, MPH algorithm performs significantly better than traditional time series forecasting methods.
 The main reason behind this significant improvement is twofold.
 First, in contrast to traditional forecasting methods, which mostly use univariate time series, we use multiple features as input variables in MPH algorithm.
 The second reason is that MPH algorithm uses information at both levels of the hierarchy (SKU level and brand level), which helps the algorithm to provide significantly more accurate forecasts.
+Figure~\ref{fig:performance} summarizes the improvement using the MPH algorithm for different ML models.